 1 Small ham hock or ham bone

-2 C green split peas, rinsed and picked over
+2 C Green split peas, rinsed and picked over

-8 C Cold water
+8 C Cold water1

 1 Large carrot, diced